PranjalSri108/criss_nav/README.md

 roslaunch hector_slam_launch tutorial.launch
 ```

-The RViz window will launch and you can start mapping by controlling the bot using `Teleop Keyboard Control`
 - Launch Teleop Keyboard Control
   - Set Linear speed = 0.20
   - Set Angular speed = 0.25